karthikv/model_schema/README.md

 ModelSchema lets you see a list of columns for a model directly within the class itself.

+## Support for ActiveRecord
+Currently, ModelSchema only works with [Sequel](https://github.com/jeremyevans/sequel/).
+If you'd like something similar for other Ruby ORMs, like ActiveRecord, please express your interest in [this issue](https://github.com/karthikv/model_schema/issues/1).

 ## Installation
 Add `model_schema` to your Gemfile: